 The fan air resistance system adapts to the amount of effort each user puts into the ride.
 The harder you pedal, the stronger the resistance is going to be.
-The same goes with the arms — the harder you push and pull on the arms, the stronger the resistance, as well.
+The same goes with the arms — the harder you push and pull on the arms, the stronger the resistance.

 Seat and Handlebars

-The seat is adjustable both vertically and horizontally, but since the arms are mobile, they don’t adjust like regular handlebars would.
+The seat is adjustable vertically and horizontally, but since the arms are mobile, they don’t adjust like regular handlebars.
 They’ll still be functional for most sizes, but because you cannot adjust the height of the handlebars, some people with smaller frames may have to reach a little higher than normal.